cgerry98/Car-Price-Prediction/README.md

 # Cars
 This is a group project from our Regression Analysis Class.
+The data was downloaded from Kaggle.

 Motivation for this project:
 We are required to model the price of cars with the available independent variables.
 It will be used by the management to understand how exactly the prices vary